rosal3svictor/JavaScript/README.md

 1. Strings are case sentitive, be careful with this.
 2. Strict equality operator is also known as identity operator: When we use it to compare objects, this operator tell us wheter we are referencing to the same space in memory, or to the same object in memory.
+3. It's `strict` because it doesn't performe `type coertion`, it only returns `true` when both values are the same.

 ### When to use (loose equality operator)